Originally published January 2020, last updated January 2023.

 It is common for a basic leasing sign to be paid for by the leasing agency; however, depending on the project and sign requirements, there may be an additional cost incurred by the landlord.
 The details should be clearly defined in your listing agreement.

-4. Listing on Commercial Real Estate Listing Sites
+4. Listing on CoStar

 Read Next: 3 Problems A Landlord Broker Can Help You Solve